csc301-winter-2020/team-project-14-djno/deliverables/iteration-02-review.md

 #### Decisions that did not turn out as well as we hoped

 1) Using reactJs too quickly <br/>
 One bad decision we made was choosing to use React to build our front-end framework.
-We kind of underestimated the deficit of experience in our team.
-And that became a huge cost, so we decided to switch to static page with Bootstrap studio tech stack after our agile team meeting.
+We underestimated the lack of experience in our team, and that became a huge cost, so we decided to switch to static page with Bootstrap studio tech stack after our agile team meeting.

 2) Asana problem <br/>
-We tried to use Asana to manage the project progress, This did not turn out as well as we expected because our team members seemed to work well without it.
-And they're not used to clicking a task button after they finished each task
+We tried to use Asana to manage the project progress, This did not turn out as well as we expected because our team members seems to work well without it.
+And we are not used to clicking a task button after they finished each task.

 3) Insufficient test and automation <br/>
 Although we tried to make a continuous integration process, We did not allocate sufficient time and resource on developing a good test framework.
 This caused us to miss a lot of simple bugs that all surfaced during integration and deployment.
 Ultimately causing member to get stuck and waiting for fixes on the server side.